National Waste Management Plan

 The policy framework sets out the main points of waste policy.
 For example, it covers the national objectives for the separate collection of waste and general principles for the use of instruments such as licensing and enforcement.
 The policy framework also describes international aspects of waste policy and the Netherlands' position in international discussions on waste.

 The sector plans flesh out the policy framework for specific categories of waste.
-Each sector plan describes the policy for the relevant waste as well as particular aspects relating to licensing and imports and exports and the monitoring of the sector plan.
-The National Waste Management Plan contains 34 sector plans in all.
+Each sector plan describes the policy for the relevant waste as well as particular aspects relating to licensing and imports and exports.
+The National Waste Management Plan contains 85 sector plans in all.

 Status and scope